Gubner/decrypto/README.md

 # decrypto
-ATM Hacking with Minigame for QBus Framework
+ATM Hacking with Minigame for QBCore Framework

 ## Add items to qb-core\shared\items.lua